 The holidays are fast approaching, and with them comes cheer and relaxation.
 But when you’re chronically ill, the holidays can take on an entirely different meaning.
 Additional stress, dietary changes, weather changes and being away from home and out of a normal routine can all exacerbate or trigger illness symptoms.
+And given the pandemic holidays will likely continue to look different, the stress may also look a little different for you or your chronically ill loved one.

 Being aware and prepared ahead of time with a few self-care tips can make all the difference between holiday cheer and holiday drear.